silkyk/dit-chen.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently signed in IEEE [CyberSciTech](http://cyber-science.org/) and other teams